latacora/acme-dns-01-gcp/README.md

 We can take it on ourselves, work within your team, or guide an outsourced team.

-Turaround is typically a few days for simple modules with publicly available APIs.
+Turnaround is typically a few days for simple modules with publicly available APIs.